-Aggravated Assault Attorney
+Aggravated Assault Lawyers Gilbert AZ

-Aggravated Assault Attorney in Gilbert
+Aggravated Assault Attorney in Gilbert AZ

-An assault is defined by the Arizona statute (see ARS 13-1203) as knowingly, intentionally or recklessly causing injury to another person, intentionally causing someone to have a reasonable fear of being harmed or knowingly touching someone to insult, injure or provoke that person.
+An assault is defined by the Arizona statute (see ARS 13-1203) as knowingly, intentionally, or recklessly causing injury to another person, intentionally causing someone to have a reasonable fear of being harmed or knowingly touching someone to insult, injure or provoke that person.
 An aggravated assault is defined by ARS 13-1204.
 Below is a brief description of the jail time you may face if you are convicted of an aggravated assault charge.